-How to Reinforce a Positive Identity with Mixed Heritage Kids
+How to Reinforce a Positive Identity with Dual Heritage Kids

 When it comes to my daughter, I wonder what she might say in such a conversation.
 First of all, would she remember all the places/races and cultures that make up who she is?
 As mixed heritage kids, does she identify with all of her heritage?
 Of course, these questions of a 5 year old were bound to fail.
 But I couldn’t help feeling conscious that I may not be doing enough to educate her.
 Or worse, that she may end up as confused or as pressured as I felt during these conversations.

 When hubby originates from Nigeria, and I hail from Canada/ England and Iran, the story can be complicated.
 Particularly for a 5 year old who now lives in the UK but spent a good part of her short 5 years in Nigeria and Canada.